-Press and release the LOCK button on the RKE transmitter to lock all doors.
-The turn signal lights will flash and the horn will chirp to acknowledge the signal.
-If a door is ajar the turn signal lights will flash at an increased rate and there will be no horn chirp, this is to indicate that a door is still ajar.
+Push and release the LOCK button on the RKE transmitter to lock all doors.
+The turn signal lights will flash to acknowledge the signal; the horn will chirp too during turn signal lights flashing.

+If a door is ajar, the turn signal lights will flash at an increased rate, and there will be no horn chirp.
+This is to indicate that a door is still ajar.